 - Entering the product into the market and advertising it

 The Product Management Lifecycle Framework essentially manages the entire production process, from the conceptualization of a product to its entry into the market, to its eventual retirement.
 It is a concise strategic framework that companies use to oversee a product throughout all the phases of its life.
+If you want to gain a more development focused framework, product development life cycles.

 - SWOT Framework